 Can apply for signed-in users on any device or enrolled browsers on Windows, Mac, or Linux.
 For details, see Understand when settings apply.

 These steps assume you're familiar with making Chrome settings in your Admin console.

 From the Admin console Home page, go to DevicesChrome.

 - Click Apps & extensionsUsers & browsers or Managed guest sessions.

 - To apply the setting to all users and enrolled browsers, leave the top organizational unit selected.
 Otherwise, select a child organizational unit.

-- Go to the app that you want to automatically install.
+- Go to the app or extension that you want to automatically install.